aaronromeo/pyrfid-jukebox/README.md

     ```bash
     sudo apt-get update
-    sudo apt-get install watchdog
+    sudo apt-get -y install watchdog
     ```

 5. Configure the watchdog daemon by editing `/etc/watchdog.conf` and uncomment or add these lines.
-The `max-load-1`` option is an example to reboot if the system load average for the last minute exceeds 24.
+The `max-load-1` option is an example to reboot if the system load average for the last minute exceeds 24.
 Adjust this according to your needs.

     ```javascript
     watchdog-device = /dev/watchdog